wysaid/android-gpuimage-plus/README.md

 ## note ##

 update 2016-7-7:
-    The video-record feature is available now.
+    The video-record feature is available now. <br>
-    The LUT filter is supported now.
+    The LUT filter is supported now.<br>
     New function "@beautify face ..." for face beautification, see the description string below.

 ## 简介 ##